Connect WS2812 LED Ring to an ATTiny85

 Using an ATTiny85 with a WS2812 LED Ring

 Arduinos are wonderful and easy to work with and available in various sizes, depending on your computing requirements.
 The ATTiny85 based controller features six input/output connections with a clock running at 16MHz.
 Memory onboard includes 8k of Flash memory with 512 bytes of RAM.

-The capabilities of the ATTiny85 allows for interfacing possibilities with many types of sensors, controlling different types of loads and even the options of driving addressable LEDs like WS2811, WS2812 NeoPixel display.
+The capabilities of the ATTiny85 allow for interfacing possibilities with many types of sensors, controlling different types of loads, and even the options of driving addressable LEDs like WS2811, WS2812 NeoPixel display.

 ATTiny85 to LED Ring Connection

 The interface between the ATTiny85 and the display boards requires only three connections.
 Power, Ground, and Signal are all that is necessary.

 - The Power and Ground solder pads on each ring are connected to each other to provide power to each of the rings.

 - Run a single wire from each Vcc pad on each ring and attach it back to the ATTiny85